Meet Our Instructors

 Anna Greenberg

-Anna Greenberg began working with the Chadwick community in 2016.
-Although born and raised in Washington, D.C., Anna comes from a large California family and has spent most summers of her life exploring her beloved Sierra Nevada.
+Anna started working with the Chadwick community in 2016, and has been guiding people of all ages in the outdoors since 2005.
+Born and raised in Washington, D.C., Anna comes from a large California family and has spent most summers of her life exploring her beloved Sierra Nevada.
 Between childhoods spent seeking alpine lakes and a few formative years at a nature awareness camp in West Virginia, she developed a passion for wild and beautiful places, outdoor adventure and conservation.
-After graduating from Harvard University in 2007 with a degree in Visual and Environmental Studies, Anna was burning to adventure so she set off on a "stint" of traveling and seasonal work.
-That stint turned into more than a decade of exploring and teaching in the great outdoors, including leading canoe expeditions on desert rivers, backpacking trips in the mountains, and snorkeling and kayaking around various islands.
-In 2019, she completed a master's degree in Community and Regional Planning at the University of Oregon, a wonderful program that allowed her to study such diverse topics as bicycle infrastructure, sustainable materials management and public lands leadership.
-In her free time, Anna continues to explore the great outdoors, travel and connect with friends and family.
+After graduating from Harvard University in 2007 with a degree in Visual and Environmental Studies, Anna was burning to adventure, so she set off on a stint of traveling and outdoor education work.
+That stint turned into more than 15 years of teaching in the great outdoors, including leading canoe expeditions on desert rivers, backpacking trips in the mountains, and snorkeling and kayaking around coastal islands.
+She loves fostering a sense of comfort and resilience for youth in wild places.
+In 2019, she completed a master's degree in Community and Regional Planning at the University of Oregon.
+She studies bicycle infrastructure, sustainable materials management and public lands leadership.
+In her free time, Anna loves traveling, music and river trips.
 Passionate about sustainable living, she has studied, resided in and helped build a number of natural buildings and eco-communities.
-She also enjoys cooking, art, running, costume parties and singing with her band, Cactus Alert.
+She currently resides at her lavender farm in Eugene, OR.
+She has certifications in Wilderness First Response, CPR and Swift Water Rescue.

 Mary Kate Groark